brunorr/brunorr.github.io/_posts/2019-02-28-badusb-digispark.md

 #### &nbsp;&nbsp;&nbsp; Step 1: Installing and Configuring Arduino IDE

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; First we gonna use Arduino IDE to write our code and then upload it to out Digispark.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; First we gonna install Arduino IDE to write our code and then upload it to out Digispark.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Go to the Arduino official [site](https://www.arduino.cc/en/Main/Software) and download the right setup file for your OS.
 While installing, there's no need to change the default options, besides the directory you want to install it.